Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         -   The website includes a few structural irregularities:

+        #### Embedded CSS

-        1. Background image styling placed in the head of the HTML file instead of including it in the CSS stylesheet.
+        -   Background image styling placed in the head of the HTML file    instead of including it in the CSS stylesheet.
 Rationale:

             I wanted a background image which would stand out to potential users as a piece of quality artwork in its own right.
 However I didn't want it to detract from the artists' artwork in the foreground.

             Therefore I opted for a fixed static background, whereby I could scroll through artwork in the foreground with nothing moving in the background.
 This proved to be the easiest way to do so, with the least impact on loading performance.

+        #### Flexbox CSS

-        2. My flexbox css is extensive because when I tried to create text boxes and make them flex with the images, I encountered two problems:
+        -   My flexbox css is extensive because when I tried to create text boxes and make them flex with the images, I encountered two problems:

             -   [i] **Space vs Size** - I couldn't fit enough text inside a box the same size as one of the about section's border images.
 I tried using two boxes in column formation (each one sized according to the image next to it), but then formatting the text in the two boxes to look conjoined gave me problems.
+I tried flex-grow, flex-shrink and flex-basis, but to no avail.

             -   [ii] **Duality vs Binary** - I needed the about section to flex with both the columns and the rows of images bordering it, but with flex I either had the option of choosing to flex the text with the row of images or the column of images, never both.
                 Therefore I had to set different css rules for media queries spanning device sizes, from a tiny Galaxy Fold resolution size to a 4K monitor resolution size.

             If ever confronted with trying to build an image border around an article of text again, I will try and find an alternative and more efficient way of doing so.

 -   ## Features

-    -   ### Current Features:
+    -   ### General Features:

         -   Responsive on all device sizes.

         -   Content-packed pages, full of colourful and inspiring imagery and media including the background images.

-        -   Interactive elements such as videos, links to artwork and forms to make requests or get a quote.
+        -   Interactive elements such as fully-controllable video iframes and internal links to different media.

+        -   Forms to make requests or get a quote.

         -   Easy offsite navigation to social media accounts and artists' portfolios.